cjacker/opensource-embeded-toolchains/README.md

 **Which will not have a tutorial:**

-- PIC16/18
+- ~~8bit PIC~~
   - the whole product line of PIC is not opensource friendly, even worse than other vendors.
-  - you need hardware programmer without opensource support. only PICkit2 has opensource support (pk2cmd) and it does not support all MCU models.
+  - ~~you need hardware programmer without opensource support. only PICkit2 has opensource support (pk2cmd) and it does not support all MCU models.~~
+  - gputils and the PIC part of SDCC is un-maintained now.
   - There is official MPLAB X IDE for linux and xc8 with free license, if you do not care about opensource or not. but xc8 has worse optimizations for free license.

 - ~~WCH CH32V series RISC-V 32bit MCU~~
   - It does NOT support standard debugging interface such as SWD/JTAG
-  - It implemented a private protocol named RVSWD and modified OpenOCD codes, ~~but not opensourced.~~ **2022-05-22, recently WCH opened forked OpenOCD source codes, I will write a tutorial for it.**
+  - It implemented a private protocol named RVSWD and modified OpenOCD codes, ~~but not opensourced.~~ **2022-05-22, recently WCH opened the source code of its' private forked OpenOCD, I will write a tutorial for it.**
   - ~~**Please resist using such product until it follows LICENSE and opensource the codes.**~~